Leannelb/goals/think-and-grow-rich.md

 - make desions and be resolute with them, dont worry about something again once decided, just let your intuition guide you.
 DO NOT second guess yourself.
 - take the time to do things with care, invested & properly once.
 - give everything your full attention

+- give everything your full attention
+- working towards the goal, chipping away is all that needs to be done.